genki/npf/README.md

 npf <search words>
 ```

-If the resulti are more than 1 page, you can fetch next page by
+If the results are more than 1 page, you can fetch next page by
 hitting `[ENTER]` key.

 # License